LocuraDU/DU-Locura-Information-Screens/README.md

 # Other
 > **Note**
-> - Made possible with some from (https://github.com/Jericho1060)
+> - Made possible with some help from (https://github.com/Jericho1060)

 > **Warning**
 > This may or may not work with some screens or signs.
 Please check list above for compatibility.